cssandstuff/kuaka/content/pricing.md

 Minimum charge: With the exception of driver’s licence translations, all translations have a minimum charge of $46.

-The above rates are subject to change, so please [email](mailto:info@kuakatranslations.co.nz) for a quote..
+The above rates are subject to change, so please [email](mailto:info@kuakatranslations.co.nz) for a quote.